 - The capital markets have stabilized since March 17, 2011, following the Japanese earthquake on March 11, 2011.
 The S&P 500 index dropped to as low as 1,257 in the week following the Japanese earthquake.
 Between March 17, 2011 and April 26, 2011, the S&P 500 index rose by 5.8%, and for the 30 days preceding April 26, 2011, the S&P 500 remained above 1,300. - The Chinese economy continued to show robust growth in the three months ended March 31, 2011, as indicated by year-on-year GDP growth of 9.7% in this period. - In general, the market sentiment towards China-based publicly traded companies further improved since mid-March 2011, which resulted in an overall appreciation in the market value of their shares.
 For instance, the NASDAQ China Index increased by 17.0% from March 16, 2011 to April 26, 2011. - Preliminary market feedback indicates the possibility of strong demand for our ADSs during our offering process because we are the leading new media company providing quality content across Internet, mobile and television channels in China and there is no other China-based Internet company listed in the U.S. with a similar convergence model.
 Based on this feedback, several investors are considering Sina Corporation and Sohu.com Inc. to be our comparable companies for valuation purposes.
-The stock prices of Sina Corporation and Sohu.com Inc. increased by 53.2% and 28.2%, respectively, from March 17, 2011 to April 26, 2011. - We have achieved significant business development since March 17, 2011. - Based on our selected unaudited financial results for the three months ended March 31, 2011, a number of our financial results in this period exceeded our estimates as of March 17, 2011. - The average daily PV and monthly UV of ifeng.com continued to grow rapidly in March 2011, at rates of 165.8% and 103.7%, respectively, as compared to March 2010. - Tianying Jiuzhou received its Internet Publication License on April 15, 2011. - Tianying Jiuzhou submitted the application forms to transfer the "ifeng" logo from Phoenix Satellite Television Trademark Limited to Tianying Jiuzhou to the PRC Trademark Office on April 13, 2011. - The estimated offering public initial offering price of US\$1.63, based on the mid-point of the estimated range of the initial public offering price, was determined assuming this offering would be successfully completed, which will have the effect of increasing the fair value of our ordinary shares. - This offering is expected to provide us with additional capital, enhance our ability to access the capital markets to grow our business and provide our shareholders with greater liquidity.
-The imminent launch of our initial public offering allows us to forego the 8.0% DLOM used in the March 17, 2011 valuation. - Through a successful initial public offering and listing on the NYSE, we expect to further enhance our brand awareness and raise our profile, which will attract more users and advertisers to our website. - The automatic conversion of all of our Series A convertible redeemable preferred shares into Class A ordinary shares upon the closing of the initial public offering and the corresponding elimination of the related liquidation and other preferences and redemption rights, allows us to allocate our equity value equally among all of our outstanding ordinary shares, compared with a higher allocation to Series A convertible redeemable preferred shares in our March 17, 2011 valuation.
+The stock prices of Sina Corporation and Sohu.com Inc. increased by 53.2% and 28.2%, respectively, from March 17, 2011 to April 26, 2011. - We have achieved significant business development since March 17, 2011. - Based on our selected unaudited financial results for the three months ended March 31, 2011, a number of our financial results in this period exceeded our estimates as of March 17, 2011. - The average daily PV and monthly UV of ifeng.com continued to grow rapidly in March 2011, at rates of 165.8% and 103.7%, respectively, as compared to March 2010. - Tianying Jiuzhou received its Internet Publication License on April 15, 2011. - Tianying Jiuzhou submitted the application forms to transfer the "ifeng" logo from Phoenix Satellite Television Trademark Limited to Tianying Jiuzhou to the PRC Trademark Office on April 13, 2011. - The successful completion of this offering will have the effect of increasing the fair value of our ordinary shares. - This offering is expected to provide us with additional capital, enhance our ability to access the capital markets to grow our business and provide our shareholders with greater liquidity.
+The imminent completion of our initial public offering allows us to forego the 8.0% DLOM used in the March 17, 2011 valuation. - Through a successful initial public offering and listing on the NYSE, we expect to further enhance our brand awareness and raise our profile, which will attract more users and advertisers to our website. - The automatic conversion of all of our Series A convertible redeemable preferred shares into Class A ordinary shares upon the closing of the initial public offering and the corresponding elimination of the related liquidation and other preferences and redemption rights, allows us to allocate our equity value equally among all of our outstanding ordinary shares, compared with a higher allocation to Series A convertible redeemable preferred shares in our March 17, 2011 valuation.